 What is Safe Communities?

 The Lake County Safe Communities Coalition is funded through the Ohio Traffic Safety Office (OTSO) from the National Highway Traffic Safety Administration (NHTSA).
 The funds are received by the Lake County General Health District, where the Safe Communities Coalition is coordinated.
-The Safe Communities Coalition is made up of the LCGHD staff and representatives from local law enforcement, fire safety, Ohio Department of Transportation, Crossroads, Northeast Ohio Areawide Coordinating Agency, Lake Metroparks, Lake County ADAMHS Board, Lakeland Community College, Great Lakes Mall, Mandovi Enterprises, Lake County Coroner’s Office, and more.
+The Safe Communities Coalition is made up of the LCGHD staff and representatives from local law enforcement, fire safety, Ohio Department of Transportation, Crossroads Health, Northeast Ohio Areawide Coordinating Agency, Lake Metroparks, Lake County ADAMHS Board, Lakeland Community College, Great Lakes Mall, Mandovi Enterprises, Lake County Coroner’s Office, and more.

 What do we do?

 The overall goal of the Lake County Safe Communities Coalition is to reduce the number of traffic related motor vehicle deaths in Lake County.
 The coalition will conduct campaigns and events to create awareness activities that will promote traffic safety.
 National campaigns the coalition participate in are Click it or Ticket and Drive Sober or Get Pulled Over.
-Other events include Protect and Serve Tavern at the Great Lakes Mall, Heroes Day at the Great Lakes Mall, Prom safety Events at local high schools, Connect Fest at Lakeland Community College, McDonalds Buckle-Down Day, Motorcycle Bike Nights for motorcycle safety, and the Lake County Fair.
+Other events include Protect and Serve Tavern at the Great Lakes Mall, Heroes Day at the Great Lakes Mall, Prom safety Events at local high schools, McDonalds Buckle-Down Day, Motorcycle Bike Nights for motorcycle safety, and the Lake County Fair.

 Additional Resources

 Meetings are the 3rd Wednesday of every other month at 9am.
 They are open to the public to discuss upcoming events, campaigns, and review traffic safety concerns or car crash fatalities.
-Email nyarbrough@lcghd.org for exact meeting location or to become a Safe Communities Coalition member.
+Email kvannorstran@lcghd.org for the exact meeting location or to become a Safe Communities Coalition member.

 For more information, please contact: